Bernard Kelly (Irish politician)

 Bernard Kelly (1808 – 1 January 1887) was an Irish nationalist politician who served as the first Irish Parliamentary Party MP for the constituency of South Donegal in the House of Commons of the United Kingdom of Great Britain and Ireland.
 He was first elected in the 1885 general election and re-elected in the general election of 1886.
 He died in office in 1887.

-Kelly is buried at Ballyshannon, Co.
-Donegal where his headstone reads:
+Kelly is buried at Ballyshannon, County Donegal where his headstone reads: